elemental-lf/benji/_sources/restore.rst.txt

 Restoring without a database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``benji restore`` also supports a mode to restore a *version* even when the database backend is not available.
+``benji restore`` also supports a mode to restore a *version* even when the database is not available.
 This
-mode is activated by passing the ``--database-backend-less`` switch to ``benji restore``.
+mode is activated by passing the ``--database-less`` switch to ``benji restore``.
 Benji will import the
 metadata backup of the specified *version* from the storage into an ad-hoc in-memory database and then restore the
 image normally.
+If you have configured more than one storage location and the *version* to restore does not reside
+on the default storage you need to specify the storage location with ``--storage``.

-This is for failure scenarios where the database is unavailable and you still need to restore a *version*.
-But because
+This mode is for failure scenarios where the database is unavailable.
+But because of this unavailability it is
-of the database unavailability you can't just execute ``benji ls`` to determine the right *version* to restore, you
+impossible to execute commands like ``benji ls`` to determine the right *version*  for the restore.
+Reports
-need to generate some reports beforehand and save them somewhere to be able to chose the right *version*!
+(based on ``benji ls``) need to be generated and saved beforehand so that this information is still available in another
+way.

 NBD Server
 ----------